yohasebe/monadic-chat-cli/templates/code.md

 - the value of "response" must be included in the value of "conversation"
 - the "response" contains  your response, not the prompt
 - the value of "response" must be different from any of your previous responses
-- double quotes in the text values of "prompt"
-- double quotes in the text values of "response"
-- double quotes in the text items of "conversation"
 - update the value of "num_tokens" with the number of tokens contained in the new value of "conversation"
 - the resulting JSON object must be fully parsable using Ruby's "JSON.parse" method
+- avoid useing invalid characters in the JSON object
+- all the newline characters must be "\n"

 Wrap the json object with "<JSON>\n" and "\n</JSON>"